output: pdf_document

 ```{r parameters2}

-# generator matrix Q:
+# generator matrix Q

-Q = matrix(c(-0.5,0.2,0.3,
+Q = matrix(c(-0.5, 0.2, 0.3,

-0.4, 0.6, -1), nrow = 3, byrow = TRUE)
+0.4, 0.6, -1.0), nrow = 3, byrow = TRUE)

-# parameters for the state-dependent (normal) distributions
+# state-dependent (normal) distribution parameters

 mu = c(5, 15, 30)